Find Affordable College Courses

 Bethlehem, PA

-You’ll join some of the best and brightest minds around you if you attend Lehigh University.
-The school came in at #3 on this year’s Best Value Mechanical Engineering Doctor’s Degree Schools in the Middle Atlantic Region list.
-Located in the small city of Bethlehem, Lehigh is a private not-for-profit college with a moderately-sized student population.
+You’ll be in good company if you decide to attend Lehigh University.
+It ranked #3 on our 2023 Best Value Mechanical Engineering Doctor’s Degree Schools in the Middle Atlantic Region list.
+Located in the small city of Bethlehem, Lehigh is a private not-for-profit school with a medium-sized student population.

-In addition to its great value ranking, Lehigh is in the top 10% of all schools on our Best Mechanical Engineering Doctor’s Degree Schools in the Middle Atlantic Region list.
+On top of its placing in our value ranking, Lehigh also did well on our Best Mechanical Engineering Doctor’s Degree Schools in the Middle Atlantic Region list.
+It’s in the top 10% of all schools reviewed in this analysis.

 Full Mechanical Engineering at Lehigh University Report